 You can also email advisors securely, in a confidential way, at any time: grapevine@lothiancil.org.uk

+Please note that face to face appointments are not available when Covid-19 restrictions are in place

 Grapevine offer specialist expertise to empower disabled/long-term sick people to take up their rights and entitlements.
 They provide up to date, accessible, independent and locally based information and advice in a confidential way.

 Advice topics include: